 (1) Maintain existing permitted docks, piers, boathouses, and other shoreline structures in good repair.

-(2) Obtain TVA approval for any repairs that would alter the size of the facility, for any new construction, or for removal of trees or other vegetation (except for mowing of lawns established prior to November 1, 1999).
+(2) Obtain TVA approval for any repairs that would alter the size of the facility, create a structural modification, for any new construction, or for removal of trees or other vegetation (except for mowing of lawns established prior to November 1, 1999).

 (a) Waivers of standards contained in this subpart may be requested when the following minimum criteria are established: